 Yang Du @ Art Central 2022The Price of Immortality 26 - 29 May 2022 This group of works by Yang Du reflects her thoughts and questions about the consequences of mutual promotion between human society and the rapid development of science and technology.
 Since ancient times, humans have made numerous attempts to live forever, but they all failed.
 According to the current level of...

-Millie KellyPrecious Cargo 30 Apr - 21 May 2022 MILLIE KELLY 'Precious Cargo', 30 April to 21 May 2022.
-Gallery Ascend is pleased to announce a solo presentation by British artist Millie Kelly.
+Millie KellyPrecious Cargo 30 Apr - 21 May 2022 Gallery Ascend is pleased to announce a solo presentation by British artist Millie Kelly.
 Millie Kelly’s recent paintings explore the imagined and natural world through caricature, figuration and at times, abstraction.
-Her love for painting and the inherent experimentation involved...
+Her love for painting and the inherent experimentation involved in the process is clear to see in a melee...

 Kang Jun SeokMy Mate in HK 26 Mar - 16 Apr 2022 Dreamlike Utopia in Child’s Eyes The new philosophy spread by the generation Z who are leading a modern culture has created a so-called mantra that we should prioritize individual’s happiness and sense of accomplishment.
 Rather than chasing higher position or higher salary, they come to realize the value of a...